YakobchukOlena/iStock/Getty images

 The weight is a key feature among the best portable solar generators.
 If you want to move your generator often, look for a lightweight model or a solar generator with a cart, such as the Nature’s Generator.

-Finding the right fit is an important part of purchasing a solar generator.
-If you need to get the best solar generator for home use, try estimating your energy use with our energy consumption calculator.
+Finding the right fit is an integral part of purchasing a solar generator.
+If you need the best solar generator for home use, try estimating your energy use with our energy consumption calculator.

-If you want to make sure your cellphone, GPS, and other electronic devices stay charged for peace of mind or in case of an emergency, it’s a good idea to have a solar generator when camping.
+For peace of mind or in case of emergency, it is a good idea to have a solar generator while camping.
+It can charge your cell phone, GPS, and other electronic devices.